thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] Create a new section called "Tool", with Outline
 - [Feature] Add a separate set of options for the Grayscale Color Mode
 - [Feature] Add a separate set of options for the Indexed Color Mode
+- [Improvement] Update dialog when sprite changes color mode
+- [Fix] Lift content only above the layer it's lifted from

 Future: